Pushkin State Russian Drama Theatre: History

 The theatre was founded in 1926.
-In 1957, the theatre was named after Russian poet Alexander Pushkin.
+The artistic director from 1929-30 was Alexander Skibnevsky.
+In 1937, the theatre was named after the Russian poet Alexander Pushkin.
 In February 2004, building on the Görogly street was demolished, because of its state of emergency.
 The theatre was moved to Magyumguly avenue, to the building of the former Palace of Culture of the Ashgabat Silk Factory.